yleeyilin/tp/docs/UserGuide.md

 ### Invalid Field

-If you encounter an invalid field error, please ensure that the field your entered is a valid field for the command you are using.
+If you encounter an invalid field error, please ensure that the field you entered is a valid field for the command you are using.
 Refer to our [Command Summary](#command-summary) for a list of valid fields for each PoochPlanner command.<br>Below is an example of a command with an invalid field and the corresponding error message.
 <br>